BigBrawler/BigBrawler/README.md

 The screws for the standoffs go into holes surrounded by stripes.

 Place the motherboard into the case
-- Line up the peg standoff and slike the motherboard into the case with the IO panel in first
+- Line up the peg standoff and slide the motherboard into the case with the IO panel in first
 - The motherboard may need a little pressure against the case to get the standoffs lined up Screw the motherboard screws into the standoffs
 - Usually 8 screws for this new motherboard's size